 Tollservice - This is a prepaid ticket valid for 3 days which allows unlimited use of the toll roads.
 You can also buy prepaid tickets for specific journeys for example from Spain to to Faro Airport.
 These are available at several service stations and at Porto and Faro airports as well as through the CTT Post Office.

 Bear in mind that these options do not qualify you to drive through the Via Verde lanes.

 If you do not want to pay in advance, there is the option of paying after you have used a toll road.
 You can pay from 2 days after your journey up until the fifth day.
 If you are late paying, however, you will be liable to fines and possibly admin charges.
 Note: This facility is not available to those driving foreign-registered (non-Portuguese) vehicles.

 Payment can be made at all Post Offices(CTT) or at shops designated specifically as Payshops.
-Although the Payshop website is in Portuguese, if you select Pagamento de Portagens and the location you are in in the box in the bottom left hand corner, it will give you the addresses of local Payshops.
+Although the Payshop website is in Portuguese, you can translate it using service such as Google Translate.

 If one isn't installed, they can be hired from CTT Post Offices, Via Verde stores and many service stations.
 Alternatively use the pre-payment options but avoid Via Verde lanes.

 When you hire a car in Portugal it is important that you ask your car rental company how tolls are to be paid.

 You may consider trying to just avoid the toll roads but this may be easier said then done.
 If you do not have a transponder in your hire car, hire one yourself or pre-pay but use a toll road then the bill will go to the car hire company and you will face a larger than necessary debt for the tolls, fines and admin charges.

 More information is available from Portugal Tolls